Explore stories that highlight our diverse lived experiences.

 At Mathematica, we are driven by our mission to improve public well-being, and it is important to our employee owners that we reflect the diverse communities we serve.
 Because Mathematica exists to uncover evidence and insights that guide actions and decisions about our world’s most complex social challenges, we take the credibility of evidence seriously.
 The credibility of our work is enriched as we work to foster more diverse, balanced, and inclusive project teams with lived experiences that provide an authentic understanding of the communities affected by our work.
 Credibility and understanding are further enhanced when the communities that are the focus of our work have a voice in what we do and are active partners in applying evidence to policies and practices.

 Learn more about what our colleagues have to say about DEI:

 - Chris Williams, founder of OnPacePlus and Paul Decker, president and CEO of Mathematica, discuss their personal experiences with race and discrimination, as well as how current events informed Mathematica’s engagement in the national dialogue about racial discrimination.

-- Cleo Jacobs Johnson, a senior researcher at Mathematica and Kilolo Kijakazi, an Institute Fellow at the Urban Institute highlight what organizations can do to address structural racism in policy research.
+- Cleo Jacobs Johnson, senior researcher and manager, DEI engagement and outreach at Mathematica and Kilolo Kijakazi, an Institute Fellow at the Urban Institute highlight what organizations can do to address structural racism in policy research.